-Above, you’ll see an outfit from last summer featuring a pink, ruffly skirt that I bought at Anthropologie in 2005.
+Above, you’ll see an outfit featuring a pink, ruffly skirt that I bought at Anthropologie in 2005.
 I saw that skirt on the rack, keeled over from object lust, picked myself up off the shop floor, and forked over $80 for it quite willingly.
-And although I’ve hung onto it for six years, there’s a reason that I’m using a photo from LAST summer to show it to you: By and large, this skirt qualifies as a closet orphan.
+And although I hung onto it for six years, it rarely got worn.
+By and large, this skirt qualifies as a closet orphan.

 What is a closet orphan?

 “Closet orphan” is a term that I picked up from Angie, but I think we define it slightly differently.
 To me, a closet orphan is an item that you love, but that proves very difficult to pair with other items.
 It seldom gets worn because it doesn’t play nicely within the context of outfits.
 It just hangs there, lonely and sad, languishing away while your wardrobe workhorses get worn again and again.

 Why do we end up with closet orphans in our wardrobes?

 If you’ve got closet orphans, they likely worked their way into your wardrobes via one of the following insidious methods of infiltration:

 - They were once part of a set or an outfit purchased all at once, but the other components have been outgrown, lost, or donated.

 - They represent a past style or body shape or emotional state, and you just can’t bear to part with them.
 Even though the rest of your closet has moved on.

 - They were SO PRETTY that you couldn’t resist buying them.
 Even though they really don’t work within your established personal style.